 Made from heavy-duty vinyl materials, you can expect a long life out of the Intex Explorer K2 inflatable kayak, even if you do bump into stray debris while out on the water.
 The sturdy construction also helps you feel more secure during use.
 What’s even better about this tandem inflatable kayak’s design is the fact that you can go paddling with a friend because of the extra seat.
 However, remember that you can use this as either a solo or tandem kayak, so if you don’t want to paddle with a buddy, that’s entirely possible here.

 While the included carrying bag isn’t as well made as others on the market, it still provides enough space to fit the deflated kayak along with the other accessories and keeps the boat from dust while in storage.
 Unfortunately, the inflated seats don’t offer as much support or comfort as standard padded seats, which can get worse during extended periods of use.
 However, despite these drawbacks, the Intex Explorer K2 offers an exceptional experience for 2 people wanting to enjoy a fantastic day on the water.
+You might also be wondering where is the best place to buy a kayak?

 #5 Intex Challenger K1 – Best Budget Inflatable KayakWHY WE LIKE IT: The Intex Challenger K1 is one of the most highest-rated inflatable kayaks on the market today.
 It’s affordable and easy to use, which makes it a great choice for those new to the paddling scene who don’t want to spend an arm and a leg to get started.